Painkiller Cocktail Recipe

 - Turn it into a frozen Painkiller: Blend all the ingredients with ice for a boozy, tropical slushie that’s perfect for hot summer days.

-You can, but if you want an authentic Painkiller, stick with Pusser’s Rum for the best flavor.
+You can use any rum you’d like, but if you want a truly tropical-tasting drink, stick with Malibu coconut rum for the best flavor.

 Cream of coconut is sweetened and thicker, giving the cocktail its rich, creamy texture, while coconut milk is thinner and less sweet.